nodegui/nodegui/website/docs/guides/tutorial.md

 ## What's going on here?

 Firstly, we are running a regular Node.js app.
 This means that we are not running in a browser environment.
 The window you see is actually a native widget created by Qt.
 QMainWindow is essentially a lightweight javascript wrapper over Qt's QMainWindow.
 Hence every method you call on QMainWindow instance is actually affecting a native window widget.
-This is very light weight as compared to browser based solutions and hence is more closer to the Operating system.s
+This is very light weight as compared to browser based solutions and hence is more closer to the Operating system.

 ## Trying out the starter project